Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 &nbsp;
 ### 1) Environment
 _Description of the environment in your model.
 Things to specify *if they apply*:_
 _The environment will be an area near a blood vessel within a human body.
-It will consist of an existing blood vessel at a fixed location and the growing branches triggered by tumors:_
+Initially, it will consist of an existing blood vessel at a fixed location.
+And as the simulation continues, the growth of new branches will be triggered by tumors:_
 * _Boundary condition: infinite_
 * _Dimensionality: 2D_
 * _Environment-owned variables:_